iherman/rdfjs-c14n/README.md

   - issued_identifier_map: a Map object, mapping the original blank node id-s (as used in the input) to their canonical equivalents
   - bnode_identifier_map: Map object, mapping a blank node to its (canonical) blank node id

+### Copying the input quads

-> Note that the Iterable<rdf.Qad> instance, in the input of these calls, is expected to be a _set_ of quads, i.e., it should not have repeated entries.
-This is not directly checked by
-> the system but, in some cases, the input graph is copied into an internal store, thereby de-duplicating tests.
-Because this can be a costly operation for large Graph, this can be
-> controlled by the user through the optional usage of a boolean parameter `copy`.
+The `Iterable<rdf.Qad>` input instance is expected to be a _set_ of quads, i.e., it should not include repeated entries.
+This is not checked by the process.
+Usually, the input quads are copied into an internal store, thereby de-duplicating them.
+Because this can be a costly operation for large dataset, it can be controlled through an additional, optional, boolean parameter `copy`.
 The effects are as follows:

->
-> - If the value of `copy` is set, then the input is copied or not to an internal store if the value is `true`, respectively `false`.
+- If the value of `copy` is set, and its value is `true`, the input quads are copied to an internal store.
+If the value is `false`, the quads are used directly.
-> - If the value of `copy` is not set, the input is copied ***unless*** the object implements the [rdf Dataset Core interface](https://rdf.js.org/dataset-spec/#datasetcore-interface).
+- If the value of `copy` is not set, the input is copied to an internal store ***unless*** the object implements the [RDF DatasetCore interface](https://rdf.js.org/dataset-spec/#datasetcore-interface).

->
-> What it means in practice is that if the user uses a standard RDF Data store, the quads are considered to be unique, and no copy occurs.
-Otherwise (if for example, and array of quads is used) the quads are copied.
->
-> If the input is a document is to parsed by the system, duplicate quads are filtered out automatically.
+If the input is a string serializing a Dataset in Turtle/TriG format, the input is parsed, and duplicate quads are filtered out automatically.

+Note that the value of `copy` ***must not*** be set to `false` if the input is a generator function (even if the generator function avoids duplicate quads).

 The separate [testing folder](https://github.com/iherman/rdfjs-c14n/tree/main/testing) includes a tiny application that runs some local tests, and can be used as an example for the additional packages that are required.
 See also the separate [tester repository](https://github.com/iherman/rdfjs-c14n-tester) that runs the official test suite set up by the W3C Working Group.

+All the examples below ignore the `copy` argument.

 ## Installation